Feasibility of Acousto-Electric Tomography: Abstract

 \section{Abstract}

 In acousto-electric tomography the goal is to reconstruct the electric conductivity in a domain from electrostatic boundary measurements of corresponding currents and voltages, while the domain is penetrated by a time-dependent acoustic wave.
-We explicitly model the phenomena, and we propose a complete inversion framework for acousto-electric tomography in two steps: First the interior power density is obtained from boundary measurements by solving a linear, ill-posed problem; second the interior conductivity is reconstructed from the power density by solving a non-linear, fairly well-posed problem.
-We perform numerical experiments on synthetic data with realistically chosen parameters.
-We investigate how feasibility of reconstructing the electrical conductivity from boundary measurements depends on the acousto-electric coupling constant and measurement noise.
-Our findings are positive, and indicate that AET is indeed feasible for interesting applications in for example medical imaging.
-Finally, we consider a limited angle setup and show that the conductivity is well reconstructed near the measurement boundary. \\ \\ \textbf{Keywords:} {acousto-electric tomography, electrical impedance tomography, hybrid data tomography, coupled physics imaging, inverse problems, medical imaging}\\ \textbf{MSC2000:} {35R30; 65N21}
+In this paper we provide an in-silico model of the entire coupled physics scenario and perform computational experiments.
+We propose a complete inversion framework for acousto-electric tomography in two steps: First the interior power density is obtained from boundary measurements by solving a linear inverse problem; second the interior conductivity is reconstructed from the power density by solving a non-linear, fairly well-posed problem.
+We develop a numerical model with realistically chosen parameters inspired by medical imaging.
+The critical signal strength is analyzed and the omnipresent Johnson-Nyquist noise is estimated.
+With this setup we perform numerical experiments on synthetic data with noise and demonstrate the feasibility of the method.
+However, our findings are a mix of positive and negative.
+We reconstruct features even under severe noise conditions, but we also find that the required Signal-to-Noise ratio yet remains infeasible for practical purposes. \\ \\ \textbf{Keywords:} {acousto-electric tomography, electrical impedance tomography, hybrid data tomography, coupled physics imaging, inverse problems, medical imaging}\\ \textbf{MSC2000:} {35R30; 65N21}